dts/increase-round-up/README.md

 # Increase.com "Round Up" Rule

 This repo gives an example of a "round up rule" (https://www.forbes.com/advisor/personal-finance/the-5-best-round-up-apps-for-saving-money/).
 It uses a Google Cloud Function to "round up" your transfers, meaning that your account balance is a whole dollar amount.
-Yes, it's silly and trivial, but I think it's fun!
 The API details are safely stored in Google Cloud Secrets, and the function is run as a webhook every time a potential change occurs to your account balance.
 It acts on debits as well as credits, keeping your primary account balance clean!

 ## Setup